ianmharvey/react-bootstrap/README.md

 + In console window type `chdir react`
 + Run `npm start`
-+ Access the running app in a browser at http://localhost:xxxx
++ Access the running app in a browser at `localhost:xxxx`
 + Run `yarn build` to create production version

 ## Demo